 Students must complete all tests and examinations without help from any other source.
 They may not look at another student's paper or at any opened textbook or notebook while taking tests.
 They may not use any kind of "crib" sheet, i.e., any papers or materials that have helpful information on them.
 Possession of a "crib" sheet while taking a test is considered evidence of intention to cheat.
 Students may not ask another student for information during a test or give another student information.
 Students may not talk to another student while a test is being given except with the explicit permission of the professor.
 These rules apply to take-home examinations and to all others unless the professor says otherwise.
 Students who find a misplaced test question sheet should return it as soon as possible to the professor whose test it is.
+Students may not give or receive aid in examinations; they may not give or receive unpermitted aid in class work, in the preparation of reports, or in any other work that is to be used by the instructor as the basis of grading unless explicitly stated in the course syllabus.

 Exceptions to these rules can be made only by the professor.